-It is common for those managing an herb garden to desire a unique herb garden design.
-The herb garden design can affect not only the aesthetics of your garden, but the growth of particular herbs as well.
-Many different herb garden design methods exist, all with unique benefits to your gardening needs.
+For those managing an herb garden, a unique herb garden design is often a desire.
+The design you choose not only impacts the aesthetics of your garden but also influences the growth of specific herbs.
+There are several herb garden design methods to explore, each offering distinct advantages for your gardening needs.

 Pattern Making with Herb Garden Design